gpestana/terraform-website/content/source/docs/extend/testing/acceptance-tests/testcase.html.md

 # Acceptance Tests: TestCases

+# Acceptance Tests : TestCase

 Acceptance tests are expressed in terms of **Test Cases**, each using one or more Terraform configurations designed to create a set of resources under test, and then verify the actual infrastructure created.
-Terraform’s `resource` package offers a metho `Test()`, accepting two parameters and acting as the entry point to Terraform’s acceptance test framework.
+Terraform’s `resource` package offers a method `Test()`, accepting two parameters and acting as the entry point to Terraform’s acceptance test framework.
 The first parameter is the standard [*testing.T struct from Golang’s Testing package][3], and the second is [TestCase][1], a Go struct that developers use to setup the acceptance tests.